architasingh/Flixter/README.md

 ## Video Walkthrough

-Walkthroughs of implemented user stories are attached as separate .mov files in this repo.
+Walkthroughs of implemented user stories are attached as separate files in this repo.

 ## Notes